chaimleib/resume/skills.md

 ## Highlighted Skills

-### **Google Cloud**
+### **Cloud Infrastructure**
 I have been iterating on evernote.com, a GCP project, for the past 6-1/2 years.
 Originally, the site was hosted on AWS, but within my first year at Evernote I led the re-architecting of its functions in Google Cloud.
 This was new technology to me at the time.
-But the company was shutting down its server facilities and transitioning its edge servers over from AWS to GCP, so I was riding the wave.
+But the company was shutting down its on-premises server facilities and transitioning its edge servers over from AWS to GCP, so I was riding the wave.
 It turned out, as usual, that I was the fastest learner on the team, so I became the main architect by default.

 I chose to use Google App Engine for its ability to autoscale, handle edge node caching, and do global load balancing.
 GAE's designed purpose as a web server service was a perfect fit to our intended use-case.
+I considered pursuing the use of Kubernetes for this, and I completed some tutorials about it, but was advised by the Ops team to use Google App Engine instead, since it could handle the things I wanted Kubernetes for.

 Rather than use MySQL with its potential for schema mismatches and migration chain breakages, I chose to use GC Storage to reap the benefits of both a